 - The events are often of a short term, perhaps held on one day or over a weekend.

-When you speak to your insurance adviser, be ready to answer questions to help tailor the coverage in your policy to the event you’re planning:
+Speak to your local, independent insurance agent, and be ready to answer questions to help tailor the coverage in your policy to the event you’re planning:

 - Who is sponsoring the event, and is there already some insurance in place?